Germany's Maas tours Canada's melting Arctic | DW | 15.08.2019

 Remote Pond Inlet

-On Thursday Maas was due to fly 1,000 kilometers (600 miles) across the vast island to the settlement of Pond Inlet to witness more ecological impacts in Canada's Nunavut territory.
+On Thursday Maas was due to fly 1,000 kilometers (600 miles) across the vast island to the settlement of Pond Inlet to witness more of the ecological impact on Canada's Nunavut territory.

 -